-2 Modify the retrieved OrgFederationSettings element to add your identity provider's SAML metadata as the value of the SAMLMetadata element.
+2 To add your identity provider's SAML metadata as the value of the SAMLMetadata element, modify the retrieved OrgFederationSettings element.

 XML entities must be encoded, as shown in Update Organization Federation Settings

 - 3 Update the OrgFederationSettings with your modifications. - a Find the Link element in the settings element where rel="edit". - b Make a PUT request to the URL in that link's href attribute value, and supply the modified section as the request body.
 See the request portion of Update Organization Federation Settings.